w0utje/WavesLPoSDistributer/README.md

 ```sh
 node appng.js && node massPayment.js or ./start_collector && node massPayment.js
 ```
-However, it is strongly recommended to check the payments before the actual payments are done.
+However, it is strongly recommended to check the payments before the actual payments are done.\
-So you could as a best practise put the collector and checkPaymentFile in crontab and mail the output for weekly scanning the results.
-And then plan the actual massPayment in crontab on the first of the month.
-That way you have time to judge the payout amounts.
+So what you could do for example, run from crontab;
+- run the collector session every saterday evening
+- run the checkPaymentFile every sunday, mail the output, so you have visibility
+- run the massPayment job every tuesday

+With this scheme, you have a nice automated schema and works as follows;
+- Every wednesday & saterday, if the collector batchsize is still too large (because the mainnet blockheight is to low), the cronjob exits and waits till next collector day.
+If the blockrange fits, the payments are collected and the job is logged and queued
+- Every Sunday, the checkPayment job checks the payqueue.
+If empty, it exits.
+If there is (are) job(s) in the queue, the paymentdata for all batchIDs are shown and your output was send by email.
+You have time to check the results
+- Every tuesday, the payment is done for all batchIDs in the queue.

+NOTE\
+It safe to schedule the collector and check jobs.
+However, regarding payments,\
+it's always possible that something disrupts the transaction process, in which payments\
+could fail and leasers don't receive what they should.
+It's up to you, if you feel confident\
+with automated payments.
+If not, you can just execute massPayment.js by hand.\
+MassPayment has forseen in the event that crashes or failed transactions (due to whatever reason) happen,\
+by which you can add the batchID and the number of the last succesfull transactionnr.+1, to the file\
+and then start massPayment.js again.
+Transactions will be executed from where the failures started.

 ## Airdrops